 The Wedmore area is home to many creative and enterprising people, from singers and set designers, to make-up artists and sound engineers.
 Whatever your interest or skill, you will find a warm welcome at Wedmore Opera.

 We know that opera can be a life-changing experience for people of every age, background and circumstance.
 We pride ourselves on working with young local singers and players as they learn more about the world of opera and open doors they never knew existed.
 Every production includes professional soloists, musicians and designers who help to make our productions special.

-Wedmore Opera is a charitable company.
-This means that any income we make goes straight back into our productions.
-Our money comes from a mixture of selling tickets, programmes and refreshments, fundraising events, donations (every £1 donated takes us closer to our target) and the occasional grant.
-We keep our ticket prices as low as we can, so that everyone can be involved.
+Wedmore Opera is a charity (Charity No: 1061757) and a company limited by guarantee (Company No: 03290330).
+This means that any profit we make goes into the next production.
+Our income comes from a mixture of selling tickets, programmes and refreshments, fundraising events, donations and the occasional grant.